uilibs/uiprotect/docs/cli.md

 ### Subcommands

-For any subcommand you can use `unifi-protect COMMAND --help`
+For any subcommand you can use `uiprotect COMMAND --help`

 | Command                | Description                                                      |
 | ---------------------- | ---------------------------------------------------------------- |